luizbills/phaser-behavior-plugin/README.md

   },

   destroy: function(object, options, game) {
-    // called when the behavior is REMOVED to a game object },
+    // called when the behavior is REMOVED from a game object },

   preUpdate: function(object, options, game) {